flaf/miscellaneous/puppet4/production/modules/mcollective/README.md

 list (crl).
 Is it the case with Activemq?
 Activemq is in Ubuntu repositories now.

-* The installations of the mcollective `shell` plugin and the mcollective `puppet` plugin are currently missing because no package is available in the PC1 collection.
-But it's expected to add these package in PC1
+* The mcollective `shell` plugin and the mcollective `puppet` plugin are not currently packaged in the PC1 APT repository.
+But it's expected to add these packages in PC1
 (see [here](https://groups.google.com/forum/#!topic/puppet-users/XSSXGY_rmy0)).